instantiator/open-social-distributor/docs/index.md

 This is a tool for managing social posts across multiple platforms.
 Simple to configure, and able to run as a command line client, or as a service in a Docker container or an AWS CloudFormation stack.

+> There's a basic CLI which you can use to post to all supported social networks.
+>
+> **UNDER DEVELOPMENT**
+>
+> * Dockerised service
+> * AWS stack

-**At current time,** you can build, configure, and use the CLI to post a simple message to a variety of social networks.
+**At current time,** you can build, configure, and use the CLI to post a messages, threads, and images to a variety of social networks.

 **Coming soon:**

-* Image upload support
 * A containerised service to make regular posts
 * An AWS stack (to do the same)